ketwaroo/minetest-k-colorblocks/README.md

 Stained blocks retain their tint when you dig them again so you can prepare a swatch of colored blocks before hand and then build your imagination without having to tweak color each time.

-### Other notes:
+## Other notes:

+### Media License

-The textures for the quarts block were lifted from mineclonia (which is using pixelperfection texture pack) so the media license for this mod is also `CC-BY-SA-4.0`
+The textures for the quartz block were lifted from mineclonia (which is using pixelperfection texture pack) so the media license for textures in this mod is also [`CC-BY-SA-4.0`](http://creativecommons.org/licenses/by-sa/4.0/)